brennanpincardiff/rhiwbina_codeclub_projects/minecraft_edu_path.md

 * Trying [coding a house with Python](https://github.com/brennanpincardiff/rhiwbina_codeclub_projects/blob/master/minecraft_edu_house.md) or
 [multiple houses](https://github.com/brennanpincardiff/rhiwbina_codeclub_projects/blob/master/minecraft_edu_make_a_village.md) and try to make a village.

+* There are lots of other interesting resources.
+Here is a list.

 Tell us what you've done and have fun...